 She pulled her head back up, her heart hammering.
 "Michaels," she said.
 "Daniela Michaels."

 "You don't have to answer that."
 Jem murmured staring at the ground.
-He had leaned forward, his elbows rested on his knees, his hands loosely clasped dangled over.
+He had leaned forward, his elbows rested on his knees with his hands loosely clasped dangling over.

 "Come on Jem, you're ruining the fun."
 Daniel chuckled light-heartedly.
 "Alright, Ella Michaels, you ready for question two?"
-She pulled in a shaky breath preparing.
+She pulled in a shaky breath preparing herself.

 "Who's your father?"
 Jem asked.

 "Ay!
 She's getting the hang of it!"
 Daniel cheered brightly as he strode behind her.
 She didn't like not being able to see him.
 It scared her so much.